bowerth/bowerth.github.io/_posts/datascience/2015-02-13-Machine-Learning.md

 :   designed for very fast learning and released under a BSD license, this comes recommended by terath on Reddit.

 MultiBoost
 :   a fast C++ framework implementing some boosting algorithms as well as some cascades (like the Viola-Jones cascades).
-It’s mainly focused on AdaBoost.MH so it is multi-class/multi-label.
+It's mainly focused on AdaBoost.MH so it is multi-class/multi-label.

 Shogun
 :   large machine learning library with a focus on kernel methods and support vector machines.
 Bindings to Matlab, R, Octave and Python.